marecl/MULoader/README.md

 Remember to uncomment define at the beginning of Reader code, otherwise you won't see anything :)

+### Tag memory layout (MIFARE 1K)
+Every tag will have 46 blocks available.
+It makes programming easier (fixed amount of blocks) and leaves 1 block for metadata.
+First tag: part number, code size, amount of blocks and pages and parts.
+Every next tag: part number only.

+In this way I can implement verification, if correct tag is being read or programmed.

 ### What works
 * Uploading to tag (one)
 * Reading from tag